janarthanan-shanmugam/mailshield/README.md

 ```

-so when you try to save the record, it will validate the black listed as well as white listed domains.
+so when you try to save the record, it will validate the black listed as well as white listed domains along with other validations.

 ------------------------------------------------------------------------------------------